Read-The-Question/rtq-review/src/pages/md/papers/the-manchester-grammar-school--11-plus--maths--2014--arithmetic-a.md

 Count $= 5$

-If we use $2$ and any smaller number, the possible options are:
+If we use number $2$ and below, the possible options are:

 - $2 + 2 + 1$
 - $2 + 1 + 2$